 Please note that the length of time between initial referral and appointment can vary.
 This is dependent on the method of referral and funding available.

 Can Targeted Training work alongside Selective Dorsal Rhizotomy?

 We can work with children who are suitable for Selective Dorsal Rhizotomy (SDR), both pre and post-operation.
 Pre-operative Targeted Training can help child to gain as much trunk control as possible prior to the operation so that they can take maximum advantage of the benefits of SDR.
-Post-operative Targeted Training can help give a focused daily therapy to ensure they achieve improved strength and control.
+Post-operative Selective Dorsal Rhizotomy physiotherapy can help give a focused daily therapy to ensure they achieve improved strength and control.

 Please contact us to find out more information on how childrens physiotherapy could change your child’s life